-Cody Skinner is in his second year as the Head Men's & Women's Swimming Coach at Emory & Henry College.
-He becomes the second women's swimming coach in program history and will lead the E&H men in their first season in the pool this winter.
+Cody Skinner is in his third year as the Head Men's & Women's Swimming Coach at Emory & Henry College.
+He becomes the second women's swimming coach in program history and led the E&H men in their inaugural season in 2017-18.

 In addition to his role with the Wasps' swimming programs, Skinner serves as the College's Director of Aquatics, managing the Emory & Henry Aquatics Center located in the John Rutledge King Center.

 Last year, Emory & Henry's women posted a fourth-place finish in the ODAC Championship while the men took 10th.

 During the 2016-17 season, Skinner guided E&H to a third-place finish at the ODAC Championship and saw Michaela Nolte win both the 100-yard and 200-yard breaststroke and qualify for the NCAA Division III Swimming & Diving Championships.

 Skinner comes to Emory & Henry after spending two seasons as the Assistant Men's & Women's Swimming Coach at Union College in Schenectady, New York.
 During his time with the Dutchmen, Skinner assisted with on-deck coaching, equipment, travel coordination and recruiting.
 In those two seasons, he saw 12 school records broken and coached four NCAA Qualifiers and six All-Americans.
 He also assisted with Union's swimming camp and an Age Group Coach and Senior Group Coach with the Schenectady-Saratoga Swim Club.